 FACILITIES: There are public toilets at the Visitor Centre and next to the playground.
-There’s also lots of picnic benches and you can get take-away drinks and snacks, or sit down to eat in the Waterview Restaurant.
+There are also lots of picnic benches and you can purchase take-away drinks and snacks, or sit down to eat, in the Waterview Restaurant.

 1. With the Visitor Centre behind you, cross the zebra crossing and take the right-hand path.
-Walk 150 metres over to the other side of the parking area towards the play area and where the walking trails start.
+Walk 150 metres over to the other side of the parking area towards the play area, where the walking trails start.

 2. Turn left onto the path following the signpost for ‘Walking trails’ and in the opposite direction to the ‘Visitor Centre and Toilets’.
-The playground will be on your left, we chose to save this as something for our girls to look forward to after the walk.
+The playground will be on your left; perhaps save this as something for the kids to look forward to after the walk.

 3. Continue along the gravel path, taking in the views of the reservoir across to your right.
 After 350 metres, take the right-hand path and walk a further 50 metres down into the woods where the River Churnet feeds into the reservoir.
 This is the perfect spot to stop for a paddle in the shallow water.

 4. Continue by walking across the bridge and following the path for a further 550 metres over another small bridge and slightly uphill.
 Make sure you stick to the main path, ignoring a smaller path to the right.
-Along this short stretch, you might spot the odd den for the kids to go and play in.
+You might spot a den along here for the kids to play in.

-6. When you reach a junction in the paths, turn right and follow the signpost for the Fosters Trail, Visitor Centre and Reservoir Trail.
+6. When you reach the footpath junction, turn right and follow the signpost for the Fosters Trail, Visitor Centre and Reservoir Trail.

 8. Follow the path you came along for 550 metres until you reach the bridge at the spot we recommended for paddling.
 At this point you can walk back the way you came or take a short alternative route by taking the right-hand path.

 9. After 100 metres, the path meets up with the original path you started on.
 Follow this for a further 300 metres back to the playground.
-I can guarantee the kids will find some more energy with the playground offering the excitement of a zip line and sand pit.
+It’s guaranteed the kids will find some more energy with the playground offering the excitement of a zipline and sandpit!